emqx/cloud-docs/en_US/overview.md

 ## Product Plans

-EMQX Platform offers three different product plans, allowing you to deploy your fully managed MQTT service on popular public clouds worldwide.
+EMQX Platform offers four different product plans, allowing you to deploy your fully managed MQTT service on popular public clouds worldwide.
 Whether you're an independent developer or a global industry leader, you can find the perfect EMQX Platform product to suit your needs.

 For detailed feature descriptions and pricing of each product plan, see [Product Plans](./price/plans.md).